 ASL Courses &

 American Sign Language (ASL) is the third most studied foreign/modern language in the United States.
-The Department of ASL & Interpreting Studies at UNC offers various courses to fit your interests and career goals.
+The Department of ASL & Interpreting Studies at UNC offers various courses to fit your interests and career goals, both on-campus and online.
 The courses will develop your conversational fluency in ASL and increase your knowledge of Deaf Culture.

 ASL courses (I, II, III, and IV) are open to anyone interested in learning American Sign Language.